r0gue-io/polkadot-chains/README.md

 - Invalid URLs (cannot be parsed) are ignored.
 - Providers hosted at a raw IP (matching `wss?:\/\/\d+`) are ignored.
 - Empty provider sets are discarded entirely.
 - Network probing is done in batches to avoid overwhelming endpoints (default batch size = 10).
-Each provider is first tested for WebSocket connectivity before attempting to create an API instance.
-- The supportsContracts flag is experimental and derived from runtime metadata; adapt or rename as your needs evolve.
+Each entry is checked by opening a WebSocket and issuing a lightweight JSON-RPC call (system_health).
+No polkadot-js API is used for probing.

 ## Updating data